tuosuniversity/Vellum/Output/EN/Setting Down Your Thoughts/08_step2.md

 ## Article 2

-### SEO-Optimized Title: From Impulse to Intention: The Timeless Art of the Mindful Pause
+### From Impulse to Intention: The Timeless Art of the Mindful Pause

 In our fast-paced world, it’s all too easy to operate on **emotional autopilot**.
 We react instantly to emails, snap at colleagues when deadlines loom, or mindlessly snack without truly tasting our food.
 This knee-jerk **reaction** often leaves us feeling drained, regretful, and out of control.
 But what if there was a way to reclaim your power, to transform these automatic impulses into thoughtful, deliberate **responses**?